Prince

 Musicology

 On 8 February 2004, Prince appeared at the Grammy Awards with Beyoncé Knowles.
-In a performance that opened the show, Prince and Knowles performed a medley of Purple Rain, Let’s Go Crazy, Baby I’m A Star, and Knowles' "Crazy in Love" to positive reviews (video).
 The following month, Prince was inducted into the Rock and Roll Hall of Fame.
-The award was presented to him by Alicia Keys along with Big Boi and André 3000 of OutKast.
-As well as performing a trio of his own hits during the ceremony, Prince also participated in a tribute to fellow inductee George Harrison in a rendition of the deceased artist’s "While My Guitar Gently Weeps", playing a long guitar solo that ended the song (video).
+As well as performing a trio of his own hits during the ceremony, Prince also participated in a tribute to fellow inductee George Harrison in a rendition of the deceased artist’s "While My Guitar Gently Weeps", playing a worldwide lauded extended guitar solo.

 In April 2004, Prince released Musicology through a one-album agreement with Columbia Records.
 The album rose as high as the top five on a number of international charts (including the United States, United Kingdom, Germany and Australia).
 The US chart success was assisted by the CD being included as part of the concert ticket purchase, and each CD thereby qualifying (as chart rules then stood) towards US chart placement.

-That same year, Pollstar named Prince the top concert draw among musicians in USA.
+The Musicology Tour played a total of 89 shows in the USA and Canada. with a band that was the same as in 2003, but with keyboardist rad. gone and Mike Scott returning on guitar.
+Pollstar named Prince the top concert draw among musicians in USA.
 Grossing an estimated $87.4 million, Prince’s Musicology Tour was the most profitable tour in the music industry for 2004.
-The artist played an impressive run of 96 concerts; the average ticket price for a show was US$61.
+89 shows were played with an average ticket price of $ 61.
 Further highlighting the success of the album, Prince’s Musicology went on to receive two Grammy wins, for Best Male R&B Vocal Performance for Call My Name and Best Traditional R&B Vocal Performance for the title track.

 Musicology was also nominated for Best R&B Song, Best R&B Album, while Cinnamon Girl was nominated for Best Male Pop Vocal Performance.
 The album became the artist’s most commercially successful since Diamonds And Pearls, partly due to a radical scheme devised which included in Billboard’s sales figures those that were distributed to each customer during ticket sales for the Musicology Tour.